andrewmat32/prime-shine/README.md

 # Prime Shine
 A personal project designed and developed by me, **Prime Shine** is a sleek and modern portfolio/landing page created to showcase my expertise in front-end development and design.
 With a focus on aesthetics and functionality, this project highlights a contemporary design concept with bold, interactive elements and seamless user navigation.
+This was inspired partially by Miami Vice.
+The theme looked unique and I was curious how I could translate it into a porfolio/landing page.

 ---